kedamaster/frontaz/README.md

 ## Purpose

-Ever encounted a situation whereby students suffer from STDs and STIs ashamed to be open.
+Have you ever encountered a situation where students struggle with STDs and STIs but feel too ashamed to speak openly about it?

-: This app, is useful to keep our patient privacy.
-The patient gets both treatement and privacy.
+: This app is designed to prioritize patient privacy while ensuring they receive appropriate treatment.
+Patients can access care with the confidence that their confidentiality is protected.

 ## Installation